Prozac For Kids: Uses, Safety, Side Effects And Precautions

 Image: Shutterstock

 Prozac (Fluoxetine) acts by modulating the neurotransmitteriChemical messengers in the brain that send signals throughout the body to carry out its vital functions serotonin and may have side effects.
+Research suggests that side effects from antidepressants like Prozac are often severe in the early stages of treatment, making close monitoring crucial (18).
 Consult your child’s doctor if side effect symptoms are severe or do not resolve (1) (6).
 Below are the various potential side effects of Prozac in children.

 • Nervousness